agalera/flightlens/README.md

 ## Other things

-in the live demo I'm using caddy, is responsible for adding https and gzip support (4.3mb vs 358kb when requesting all flights)
+in the live demo I'm using caddy, is responsible for adding https/2.0 and gzip support (4.3mb vs 358kb when requesting all flights)